 - Comfortable and well cushioned

 - Might be too wide for narrow feet

 2. Brooks Dyad 11

 With neutral support, the Brooks ‘BioMoGo DNA’ cushioning adapts to your feet while you move, giving a soft feel and ensuring less shock when running or when walking on hard surfaces like concrete.

-This version of the shoe is a bit lighter than previous versions and gives more toe room for those with wide feet and who need to fit orthotics comfortably.
-These feature a mesh upper for great ventilation and a little less flexibility to enhance stability.
-Dyad 10 offers Dual Arch Pods to further enhance stability, coupled with a plush sock liner for the ultimate comfort.
+This version of the shoe is a bit lighter than previous versions.
+It has more toe room for those with wide feet and for wearers who need to fit orthotics comfortably.

 - Comfort including extra space near the toes